shiba-han/shiba-han.github.io/_pages/publications.md

 ## Work in Progress

 - "Eating Smart: Reducing Unhealthy Food During High Pollution" \[_Draft Coming Soon_\] (with Sumit Agarwal, Mingxuan Fan, Pulak Ghosh, and Yu Qin)
-- "Climate Change and Supply Chains" (with Ming Li and Yu Qin)
+- "Climate Change and Domestic Supply Chains" (with Ming Li and Yu Qin)
-- "Peer Effects and Knowledge Spillovers in Cryptocurrency Market" (with Gang Guo)
+- "Peer Effects and Knowledge Spillovers in the Cryptocurrency Market" (with Gang Guo)
 <!-- - "Gender Gap in Business Trips" (with Ruochen Dai, Jie Gong, Dongmei Guo, and Yu Qin) -->